glts/stroh/README.md

 ## Installation

-This webapp is built with Leininge and can be run from the dev REPL or as a uberjar.
+This webapp is built with Leiningen and can be run from the dev REPL or as a uberjar.
 Note the following additional requirements:

 *   The Datomic Pro client library dependency must be installed locally.